jdoleary/Spellmasons/docs/old/TasksBackburner.md

   - resolved with new wording? ask
 - Loch feedback: Show all the places you could move by sample size. and shade in an area
 - Controls could show on escape menu instead of always
-- TODO: Clean: Remove old onMoveEvents?
-Not used anymore
 - Add "modifier" label to spells that are modifiers like "explode / bloat" and blue outline
 - (COULDN"T REPRODUCE) Just shielded unit died when i cast one hurt on him (he  already had one shield that I worked through before)
 - (COULDN"T REPRODUCE) Loading screen doesn't appear between levels